Code-Institute-Submissions/visit-south-east-asia/testing.md

 >↩↩/div>↩/div>↩↩div

  ### responsinator used to view how site looks on different formats.
+All formats were working except the footer seems to float when a mobile device is held sideways.

 ### ESPREMA SYNTAX VALIDATOR for js script validation